-Mater Academy Central, Inc. is a subsidiary of Mater Academy, Inc. and both organizations have board of directors in common.
+As described in Note 1, Mater Academy Central, Inc. and Mater Academy, Inc. are affiliated entities.
 Mater Academy, Inc. charges an assessment to all its affiliated schools for shared corporate costs and accreditation expenses.
-During 2019, the School paid \$14,100 to the Corporation for these shared costs.
+During 2020, the School paid \$32,475 to the Corporation for these shared costs.